meisamdawoodi/magic-scroll-extention-chromium/README.md

 Since this extension is not yet published on the Chrome Web Store (or other browser extension marketplaces), you can install it by following these steps:

 1.  **Download the code:**
-    *   Clone this repository: `git clone https://github.com/your-username/your-repository-name.git` (Replace with the actual repository URL if available)
+    *   Clone this repository: `git clone https://github.com/meisamdawoodi/magic-scroll-extention-chromium.git`
     *   Or, download the repository as a ZIP file and extract it on your computer.
 2.  **Open your browser's extension page:**
     *   For Google Chrome or Microsoft Edge: Type `chrome://extensions` into the address bar and press Enter.